🐱

 Anyway, that aside, it pretty much proves the fact that it's just firmware that dictates the amount of pressure levels that a tablet reports.

 Huion does the same.
-Their Chinese lineup of Gaomon tablets can be firmware upgradable to 16k pressure levels.
+Their Chinese lineup of Gaomon tablets have just had refreshes to upgrade to 16k pressure levels.
+Some tablets like the Huion Frego are 16k in China, but 8k ROW.

 So why more?
 Simply, because of marketing.
 Remember when I reiterated 7Pens saying we live in a world where more is better?
 More pressure levels makes marketing easier.
 The fact that a manufacturer can increase the range of interpolation and add another pressure bit makes it easy to just edit the firmware and market it as some new innovation.
 XPPen certainly did that with their X3 pro pens.